 Packed with tension and unexpected twists, Killed is the long-awaited finale of one of the darkest, most chilling and emotive series you may ever read.
 Someone will be killed.
 But who?

 Killed is the finale in the Henning Juul series by Thomas Enger and what a brilliant end to the series it is.
 I first discovered this series when I read his previous novel Cursed, and I was hooked on Henning’s story.
 I still need to read the first three books; they are high up in my TBR pile.
 Enger’s Henning Jull series is an emotive, twisty and gripping journey.
 It follows Henning as he attempts to find his son’s killers in his quest for the truth.
-Cursed ended with a revelation that made me desperate to want to read the next book, and the moment my copy of Killed arrived, I couldn’t wait to read it.
-If I was to start this series again, I would go right back to the beginning, and this is what I would suggest, if you are interested in reading this series.
+Cursed ended with a revelation that made me desperate to read the next book, and the moment my copy of Killed arrived, I couldn’t wait to read it.
+If I were to start this series again, I would go right back to the beginning, and this is what I would suggest if you are interested in reading this series.
 But what I did find helpful is that there is a cast of characters at the front of the book, so if you are coming to the Henning Juul books for the first time, it is possible to read it as a stand-alone.

 The last two Henning Juul novels which I have read have been translated really well.
 The descriptions of the Norwegian landscape drew me into the setting.
-From the start of the book there is a strong sense of foreboding and it is clear that there are going to be obstacles set in Henning’s way as he attempts to reach the truth, be prepared for shocking and heart breaking scenes.
+From the start of the book, there is a strong sense of foreboding and it is clear that there are going to be obstacles set in Henning’s way as he attempts to reach the truth, be prepared for shocking and heartbreaking scenes.